MattN-HB/sms-bday-bot/README.md

 0. [AWS cli is installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 1. [AWS CDK is installed](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
 2. As of June 1,2021 sending unregistered texts via SNS in US is not allowed.
 Go to [AWS Pinpoint console](https://us-east-1.console.aws.amazon.com/pinpoint/home?region=us-east-1) register TFN for $2/month and it will auto associate to SNS.
 See issue #3.
-3. Update `config.yaml` this includes tags for our resources and email if you want be notified
+3. Update `config.yaml` this includes tags for the resources:

 ```
 name_tag: NotificationDateBot